EmployeeIssues.comU.S. Employee Rights in Plain English

 Whether you file an employment discrimination charge with the Equal Employment Opportunity Commission or a state equivalent, the agency with which you initially file will likely handle your case.
 An attorney will help you to decide which agency might better handle your case under the circumstances.
 State cases are often easier to win and might award more.

 If you win your case, you'll likely collect legal-fee reimbursement.
 Better yet, your attorney might take your case on a contingency basis.
-It's not unusual in discrimination cases.
+It's not unusual in winnable discrimination cases.

 Next Page > State Equal Employment Opportunity Commission